new workshops for 2018

-My wallhanging includes 4 puffins but you could make a whole flock if you like!
+My wallhanging includes 4 chickadees but you could make a whole flock if you like!
+In this one day workshop you will using bonded appliqué, pointillism and stitch to create a panel- to be quilted as desired.

 I’m happy to come to your group or meeting and do a Trunk Show/talk about my work.